jrihon/thesis/chapters/01_chapter/01_resultdiscussion.typ

 //
 By iterating over a set of $Z_x$ and $Z_y$ values, ranging from [-60. $arrow.r$ 60.], one calculates a set of $(nu_1, nu_3)$ endocyclic torsion angles per gridpoint.
 @eq-Huang simply rearranges the terms from Huang _et al._ to return the pair of endocyclic torsion angles #mcite(("Huang2014improve"), biblio).
-Both the peptide and fivering methods return a 2D grid, returning sets of proper dihedrals to be used as constraints for GO procedures (Fig. ConfSamplingExplained A,B.).
+Both the peptide and fivering methods return a 2D grid, returning sets of proper dihedrals to be used as constraints for GO procedures (@fig-ConfSamplingExplained A,B.).

 Sampling the pyranose space exploits two puckering formalisms.
 Through the use of the Cremer-Pople (CP) formalism, one can calculate a set of local elevations from a spherical coordinate $(Q, theta, phi)$, which is an abstraction of a six-membered ring conformation.
-It has been theoretically detailed by Haasnoot _et al._ #mcite(("Haasnoot1992conformation", "Cremer1990analytical"), biblio) and applied by Sega _et al._ #mcite(("Sega2011sixring"), biblio), to reverse engineer (or invert) the puckering coordinates to a full conformation.
+It has been theoretically detailed by Cremer #mcite(("Cremer1990analytical"), biblio) and applied by Sega _et al._ #mcite(("Sega2011sixring"), biblio), to reverse engineer (or invert) the puckering coordinates to a full conformation.
 Starting from an equidistributed globe #mcite(("Deserno2004equiglobe"), biblio), the coordinates are passed into the function to calculate the set of local elevations per conformation.
 Based on assumptions on the magnitude of the bondlengths and -angles, the atoms are assigned a position in $RR^3$.
 Afterwards, the improper dihedrals ($alpha_1, alpha_2, alpha_3$) (Strauss-Pickett formalism; SP) are computed for and are used as constraints.
-The sphere represents the CP sphere; the six-membered ring's conformational extent (Fig. ConfSamplingExplained C.).
+The sphere represents the CP sphere; the six-membered ring's conformational extent (@fig-ConfSamplingExplained C.).
 The amplitude is kept as a constant at $Q$ = 0.67, as this is the value at which biologically relevant six-membered rings exist #mcite(("Haasnoot1992conformation"), biblio) @eq-GeneralCpEven defines all ringsystems with an even amount of atoms.

 $